 Here is how the final variant looks like.
 It took me less than 20 minutes to create this prototype in Hummingbird.

 In the following months, we will add many useful functionalities to the editor which will enable UI designers to create complex and innovative mobile user interfaces.
 Let me know if there is a specific mobile game UI which you would like me to recreate in Hummingbird.
-If you are interested to try out Hummingbird, sign up for the Beta here.
+If you are interested in Hummingbird, check all the features here and request a free demo.